Contested Divorce Attorney Leigh Daniel Can Help You Create a Better Ending for the Next Chapter of Your Life

 At Leigh Daniel Family Law, our experienced Huntsville contested divorce attorneys will help you navigate a path through your own “sticking points” to seek a resolution that meets your goals.
 And if your spouse refuses to compromise or reach a reasonable agreement, we will fight aggressively for your rights in court.

-Many contested divorces take six months to a year in Alabama.
-Some take longer.
-How long your case will take depends on the issues to be discussed and how willing each party is to work toward a solution.
+How long your case will take depends on the issues to be discussed and how willing each party is to work toward a solution given that the waiting period is only 30 days, meaning that you can obtain a divorce decree after four weeks approximately if any dispute can be resolved during that period.

 Because the spouses must work through one or more particularly “hot topics,” such as alimony payments, a contested divorce often takes longer than an uncontested one.
 Generally, the parties will need time to collect all the facts and ensure both sides have access to all the information.
 This could include: